The OLS Goat Herd

 Arrived Home: 3/4/22

-Stitch was going to be slaughtered because her milk production declined.
-She also has arthritis in her front legs.
-Stitch is now treated like a friend rather than the creator of a product.
-We were lucky enough to rescue Bunny at the same time to save her from a life of exploitation.
-These girls are Nigerian dwarfs, so they are smaller than most of our goats, but they fit in pretty quickly with the rest of the herd.
-They are very social with people and Bunny loves to play and explore.
+We rescued two goats from a dairy farm when their production declined and they were going to be slaughtered.
+We were lucky enough to be able to rescue Bunny at the same time to save her from a life of exploitation.
+She is a Nigerian dwarf goat, so she is smaller than most of our goats, but she is confident and easy-going, which allowed her to fit in nicely with the rest of the herd.
+She is very social with people and loves to play and explore.

 Arrived Home: 8/29/22